A timeline of Rivertrace Engineering’s history throughout the years for you to explore.

 Training session in China

 Training session with new Agent Winkong Marine Engineering in China.

 In 2013 we completed a Knowledge Transfer Programme with Brighton University to develop the technology of Microscopy to measure oil content in a sample stream.
 From this we launched our SMART PFM 107 accredited to MEPC 107 (49).

 The SMARTSAFE ORB is the next generation of the Smartsafe.
 This system records the oily water discharge process of any Oil Water Separator (IMO - MEPC 60.33 or 107.49) thus avoiding the common mistakes of manual entries and log variations in the oil record book.

-2016 also was the year Rivertrace restructured and rebranded from Rivertrace Engineering Limited (RTE) to Rivertrace Limited.
+Rivertrace is restructured and rebranded from Rivertrace Engineering Limited (RTE) to Rivertrace Limited.